 climate resilient development.
 Number of publications in national languages for communities and agency staff, media briefings, tours, articles /discussions on water issues in print/electronic media.
-GWP Nepal Identify the stages of hydropower development to make the hydropower development process in Nepal transparent and accountable GWP Nepal Assess the integrity in the identified stages of hydropower development in Nepal and map the integrity in hydropower development process GWP Nepal disseminate the information on integrity in hydropower development to raise awareness in the sector SLWP Knowledge Products/Publications , media as partners in promoting IWRM Media as a partner for IWRM, , Road shows.
+GWP Nepal Identify the stages of hydropower development to make the hydropower development process in Nepal transparent and accountable GWP Nepal Assess the integrity in the identified stages of hydropower development in Nepal and map the integrity in hydropower development process GWP Nepal disseminate the information on integrity in hydropower development to raise awareness in the sector SLWP Knowledge Products/Publications , media as partners in promoting IWRM Media as a partner for IWRM, Road shows.
 Articles on topical water issues IWP In continuation of 2013 work carried out in 15 villages of Andhra Pradesh, IWP in collaboration with its network partner will do mapping of water resources through application of GIS by adopting micro- watershed approach for estimating water balance in Andhra Pradesh.
 Water budgeting exercises to be carried out based on secondary sources of information and integration of primary sources of data to assess water utilization trends.
-This exercise would contribute in developing appropriate awareness generation tools on crop-water linkages to inform the farmers on prudent utilization of water resources IWP Simplified IEC tools would be developed under the program, covering display of water level fluctuation, crop - water relationship etc., will be used to create awareness among the farmers on crop water relationship, the developed tools will be printed for wider circulation.
-Roll out communication package and education of farmers on crop-water relationship and repeat with lower frequency in subsequent years BWP Building capacity about climate change adaptation through training and workshops among and with representatives from governmental and non-governmental organizations and its follow-up at district level.
-The workshop will be implemented by IWM in around Q1 in Dhaka -- --
+This exercise would contribute in developing appropriate awareness generation tools on crop-water linkages to inform the farmers on prudent utilization of water resources IWP Simplified IEC tools would be developed under the program, covering - display of water level fluctuation, crop - water relationship, the developed tools will be printed for wider circulation.
+Roll out communication package and education of farmers on crop-water relationship, the developed tools will be printed for wider circulation through training and workshops among and with representatives from governmental and non-governmental organizations and its follow-up at district level.
+The workshop will be implemented by IWM in around Q1 in Dhaka